 Pigeon Bagels: From a Pizza Shop to a Bagel Shop

-Before the brick and mortar location opened this summer, owner Gab Taube spent the last two-plus years creating the bagels out of A’Pizza Badamo in the wee hours of the morning, then wholesaling them to local coffee shops and restaurants.
+Before the brick and mortar location opened in July 2019, owner Gab Taube spent the last two-plus years creating the bagels out of A’Pizza Badamo in the wee hours of the morning, then wholesaling them to local coffee shops and restaurants.

 From there, the venture took off, with fans grabbing the bagels, paired with homemade spreads including herb, fig & honey, tofu schmear, and house hummus, faster than the team could make them.

 With a spot in Squirrel Hill on Hobart Street, Taube and their tight-knit team, which includes friends and family, serve bagels Wednesday through Sunday from 7 am to 2 pm, or earlier if they sell out.

 Now that Pigeon’s in a permanent home, the offerings have expanded to include poppyseed, everything, garlic and sea salt, and pumpernickel bagels.
 You can order bagels by the singles or dozen, and the spot features a growing bagel sandwich menu.
 The shop has also started experimenting with seasonal offerings, including pies and challah.

 If you’re looking to pair your Pigeon bagel with good coffee, you’ll be supporting TWO local businesses at once.

 Order any coffee or espresso drink at Pigeon Bagel and enjoy the results of their collaborative partnership with Redhawk Coffee (in Oakland).
 The Redhawk espresso bar inside Pigeon offers a thoughtful beverage selection, including house-made syrups and house-made whipped cream to top off those drinks.

 [Looking for more Redhawk coffee?
 Check out the newest Redhawk location in Sharpsburg.]